hearbenchmark/hear-eval-kit/docker/README.md

 11.2 is probably the future, since it supports both latest pytorch and tensorflow.

+From the repository root:
-./build.sh to create and push.
+./docker/build.sh to create and push.